 In 2009, AT&T Inc. (AT&T) revamped its pro bono program, affording regional offices more autonomy in selecting pro bono matters and in managing those matters.
 This was an important change for the legal department, which has 700 lawyers and legal staff in offices spread across the country.
 In restructuring the pro bono program, the legal department developed regional pro bono committees and formed an executive committee to oversee regional efforts and ensure a unified and cohesive program.
 The executive committee is comprised of 14 members including two co-chairs, and committee members serve two-year staggered terms.
-One paralegal serves on the executive committees range from seven to 11 members, and together, the regional committees comprise the 45-member national committee.
+One paralegal serves on the executive committee and also acts as the administrator of the department's pro bono efforts.
+Regional committees range from seven to 11 members, and together, the regional committees comprise the 45-member national committee.